-Table~\ref{source domain accuracy} exports the test performance of each method on source domains, i.e., the case where no domain shift occurs and only known classes appear.
-We believe evaluating the methods on source domains is important because we may not know whether the domain shift will occur in a practical use case.
-The extended versions of CORAL and MMD show good performances for all datasets.
+Table~\ref{tab:source-domain-accuracy} shows the test performance of each method in the source domains, where no domain shift occurs and only known classes appear.
+Evaluating the methods on source domains is important because we may not know whether the domain shift will occur in a practical use case.
+Extended versions of CORAL and MMD show good performances for all datasets.
 In particular, E-CORAL and E-MMD exhibit the best performance and outperform ERM.
-Therefore, simple ensemble learning will be effective for no or small domain shifts.
+Therefore, simple ensemble learning will be effective for small or no domain shifts.